coverclock/com-diag-hazer/README.md

 UBX, and RTCM, and interprets many of the data records typically represented in those formats into C structures.

-For purposes of commenting in my C code, I find it useful to rever to NMEA records as "sentences" (consist with the NMEA standard), UBX records as packets, and RTCM records as messages.
+For purposes of commenting in my C code, I find it useful to rever to NMEA records as "sentences" (terminology consistent with the NMEA standard), UBX records as packets, and RTCM records as messages.

 NMEA sentences are printable ASCII messages that conform to the National Marine Electronics Association (NMEA) 0183 4.10